Films

 Understanding Art in Politic Context

-“Aux Arts Ect.” is a documentary film about a public art project that invites sixteen artists to create a work in relation to the door of a town hall or its immediate surroundings.
-From May to December 2010, each installation invited passers-by citizens to take a different look at these places, which embody the power of proximity, both component and stake of a democratic society.
-The artistic curator of the event was Jacques Charlier.
-The sixteen artists are: Toma Muteba Luntumbue in Ans; Captain Lonchamps in Engis; Nicolas Kozakis in Eupen; Marie Zolamian in Flémalle; Werner Moron in Herstal; Sylvie Canonne in Huy; Jacques Charlier in Liège; Manuel Alves Pereira in Malmedy; Pol Pierart in Marchin; Nicolas Bomal in Seraing; Ronald Dagonnier in Soumagne; Sophie Langohr in Spa; Alain De Clerck in Verviers; Sylvie Macias Diaz in Visé; Emilio López Menchero in Waremme; Antoine Van Impe in Welkenraedt.
+“Aux Arts Etc.” is a documentary film that explores a public art project involving sixteen artists, each invited to create a work in response to the door of a town hall or its immediate surroundings.
+From May to December 2010, these installations encouraged passers-by to view these civic spaces in a new light, highlighting their role as symbols of local power and integral elements of democratic society.
+The event was curated by Jacques Charlier.
+The sixteen artists were: Toma Muteba Luntumbue in Ans; Captain Lonchamps in Engis; Nicolas Kozakis in Eupen; Marie Zolamian in Flémalle; Werner Moron in Herstal; Sylvie Canonne in Huy; Jacques Charlier in Liège; Manuel Alves Pereira in Malmedy; Pol Pierart in Marchin; Nicolas Bomal in Seraing; Ronald Dagonnier in Soumagne; Sophie Langohr in Spa; Alain De Clerck in Verviers; Sylvie Macias Diaz in Visé; Emilio López Menchero in Waremme; Antoine Van Impe in Welkenraedt.

 See the movie ↗